 Zangs was destined to become a cider-maker, just as his grandfather once was.
 David helped Zangs to learn the art of the craft, but soon Zangs was progressing in his own direction – making dry and sparkling ciders that would impress drinkers all around the world.View Ciders

 Cyril Zangs is one of the greatest producers of cider in Normandy.
-A passionate and intriguing figure.
-Cyril advocates for natural and organic processes in the orchard and all the way through to bottling.
+He's a passionate and intriguing figure, and advocates for natural and organic processes in the orchard and all the way through to bottling.

 Zangs’ orchard in Glos, Normandy, overlooks the North Sea.
 It contains 69 varieties of apple tree, grown without intrusive chemical treatments, all between about 15 and 60 years old.
 These varieties are measured by sweetness: sweet, bittersweet, bitter, sour and tart.
 Only the best apples are picked, by hand, with up to 10 per cent not making it further than the orchard.
 This takes place in early October to mid-December.
 After picking, they are left to ripen for up to six weeks, and carefully cleaned so as not to remove the indigenous yeast on their skins, which is the key to their fermentation.